zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Emeril says, “No.” No, he doesn't want Rachel to he at the sauce in a saucepan.
 He says, “I'm going to microwave that right before I use it.”
 “To microwave,” as a verb, means to cook something in a kitchen applianc e called a microwave oven.
 It's a special kind of oven that cooks using, you g uessed it, microwaves.
 Almost every American home, every American kitchen, has a microwave oven.
 They're very, very common here.

 Rachel says, “Have you considered” – have you thoug ht about – simmering it in a sauce pan to get a better consistency?”
-“To simme r” (simmer) means to boil something but at a very medium heat, not too high o f a heat – “to simmer.”
+“To simme r” (simmer) means to boil something but at a very medium heat, not too high of a heat – “to simmer.”
 Usually, you simmer a liquid over a long period of time in order to get a better taste from it.
 Rachel is asking Emeril if he has th ought about simmering this sauce, this liquid he's making, in order to get a b etter consistency.
 “Consistency,” when we’re talking about food, is how thick or thin  or smooth the food is.
 For example, you can have a soup that has a very thin c onsistency.
 You can have a soup that has a thick consistency.
 A thick consiste ncy would be heavier.
 It would feel like there was more in your mouth if you took a spoonful and put it in your mouth.

 Emeril who’s not very interested, obviously, in Rac hel's opinions, says “No. We don't have time for that.
 Slice this meat and marin ate it before I broil it.”
 “To slice” (slice) means to cut with a knife, typically to cut  food, usually in thin pieces.
 Americans typically buy bread that has already been  “sliced.”
 It's already been cut by a machine.
 “To slice,” then, means to cut.